opensyria/OpenSyria/contrib/monitoring/README.md

 2. **Real-time Alerts**: Run `peer_monitor.py` on a dedicated terminal when troubleshooting network issues or during suspected attacks.

+3. **Network Health**: Run `hashrate_monitor.py` and `blocktime_monitor.py`
+   continuously on production nodes to detect issues early.

-3. **Automated Checks**: Consider setting up cron jobs to run these analyses and alert on concerning metrics.
+4. **Automated Checks**: Consider setting up cron jobs or systemd services to run these analyses and alert on concerning metrics.

 ## Configuration

-Both tools require RPC access to a running opensyd instance.
+All tools require RPC access to a running opensyd instance.
 Ensure your `opensy.conf` has RPC enabled:

 ```conf